 Carbon monoxide attaches to red blood cells, robbing your body of the oxygen it needs to survive.
-It blends with these cells over 200 times more easily than oxygen, resulting in a condition known as carboxyhemoglobin saturation.
+It mixes with these cells over 200 times more easily than oxygen, leading to a condition known as carboxyhemoglobin saturation.

-Carbon monoxide, instead of oxygen, then gets taken to the critical organs via the bloodstream.
+Carbon monoxide, instead of oxygen, then gets brought to the critical organs via the bloodstream.
 In short, carbon monoxide starves your body of oxygen.
-Organs have to have oxygen; without it, they begin to suffocate.
+Organs require oxygen; without it, they begin to suffocate.

-Your body requires a long time to eliminate carbon monoxide; however, it can be taken in much more quickly.
+Your body requires a long time to eliminate carbon monoxide; however, it can be taken in much more rapidly.